sparkfun/sparkfun_autonomous_kit/README.md

 ## Pulling Repository (for Changes/Updates)
-Use the pull command to download any updates or changes from the repository:
+Use the pull command to download any updates or changes from the repository.

+First, change directories into the `sparkfun_autonomous_kit` folder from the download location:

+`cd sparkfun_autonomous_kit`

+Then pull the repository for updates.

 `git pull https://github.com/sparkfun/sparkfun_autonomous_kit`